claireboals/blog/content/posts/hello world.md

 I'm planning to dive deeper into web development and possibly app development.
 I also love video games, so game dev interests me a lot.
 My projects and tutorials will likely be web dev in the beginning, but we will see where I go!

-Lastly, I am a woman with ADHD, and I did not know I had it until I was well into my CS degree in college.
-Many of my project ideas usually stem from my needs as someone with ADHD, such as a highly specific type of todo list or a time management automation app.

-I believe, now that I have some techniques under my belt, that ADHD is my superpower.
-It helps me tap into my passion for technology even more, harnessing my hyper-focus to create really cool things.
-It also helps me solve programming problems.
-My brain always needs to be moving, so once I give it a problem to solve, it can knead the problem until the solution emerges.

-Of course, ADHD has downsides, and I still have more improvement ahead of me, but I have learned to recognize patterns and work with them.
-It makes me a better learner and engineer.

 I hope this blog will help to show myself, my learning, and generally be a hub for my endeavors.